bnm9022/TakeHome/README.md

-**TASK**
+**Description**

-- This is a node app that implements a set of REST APIs allowing CRUD functionality for an employee resource using MongoDB
+This is a node app that implements a set of REST APIs allowing CRUD functionality for an employee resource using MongoDB

-** Running **
+**Running**

 Run "npm install" to install the essential node modules for the app Download MongoDB Compass Community software, and connect locally Create a local database EmployeeDatabase with a collection called Employees